vertico.el - VERTical Interactive COmpletion

 The bindings of the minibuffer-local-completion-map are not available in Vertico by default.
 This means that ‘TAB’ works differently from what you may expect from shells like Bash or the default Emacs completion system.
 In Vertico ‘TAB’ inserts the currently selected candidate.

 If you prefer to have the default completion commands available you can add new bindings or even replace the Vertico bindings.
-For example you can use ‘M-TAB’ to expand the prefix of candidates (TAB complete) or cycle between candidates if completion-cycle-threshold is non-nil.
+For example you can use ‘M-TAB’ to expand the prefix of candidates (TAB complete) or cycle between candidates if completion-cycle-threshold is non-nil, with the following configuration.

 ;; Option 1: Additional bindings